 Michael Friendly defines data visualization “as information which has been abstracted in some schematic form, including attributes or variables for the units of information.”
 In other words, it is a coherent way to visually communicate quantitative content.
 Depending on its attributes, the data may be represented in many different ways, such as a line graph, bar chart, pie chart, scatter plot, or map.

-Determining the best way to present a data set, and adhering to data visualization best practices, is important for graphic designers when creating these visuals.
+It’s important for graphic designers to adhere to data visualization best practices and determine the best way to present a data set visually.
+Data visualizations should be useful, visually appealing and never misleading.
 Especially when working with very large data sets, developing a cohesive format is vital to creating visualizations that are both useful and visually appealing.